 “Transportation makes up 27% of the total amount of greenhouse gas emissions produced in the US, making it the second largest producer after electricity generation.“ –EPA

-Since New Mexico State University is primarily a commuting-based university, with nearly 75% of students commuting onto campus, the we are striving to educate the campus community about the importance of alternative transportation methods as well as transforming the campus environment to foster the use of alternative transportation.
+Since New Mexico State University is primarily a computing-based university, with nearly 75% of students commuting onto campus, we are striving to educate the campus community about the importance of alternative transportation methods as well as transforming the campus environment to foster the use of alternative transportation.
 Listed below are some of the initiatives that the NMSU community is supporting to alleviate fossil fuel consumption and reduce NMSU’s carbon footprint created from transportation.

 Our campuses in Las Cruces are easily accessible by public transportation, the City of Las Cruces operates its excellent RoadRUNNER Transit Service with routes that cover Las Cruces campuses.

 Route 2 takes you from the NMSU main campus to and back to DACC East Mesa Campus every half an hour.
-Full time DACC students taking at least 12 credits at DACC for the fall semester are eligible for a free DACC U-Pass card which allows students to utilize RoadRunner transit all over Las Cruces.
-For part time DACC students taking at least 6 credits at DACC during the fall semester, they can purchase this pass for $15.00.
+Full-time DACC students taking at least 12 credits at DACC for the fall semester are eligible for a free DACC U-Pass card which allows students to utilize RoadRunner transit all over Las Cruces.
+For part-time DACC students taking at least 6 credits at DACC during the fall semester, they can purchase this pass for $15.00.

 Crimson Cab is one of ASNMSU’s most popular and favorite services among students.
-It is offered to ensure safety of our students by offering a safe ride anywhere within the Las Cruces City Limits with just your NMSU Student ID.
+It is offered to ensure the safety of our students by offering a safe ride anywhere within the Las Cruces City Limits with just your NMSU Student ID.

 Pete’s Pick Up